microsoft/GraphEngine/doc/DataAccess/index.md

 ```
 ### Cell Selector

-{{site.name}} provides enumerators for iterating the cells stored in the local memory storage.
+GE provides enumerators for iterating the cells stored in the local memory storage.
 Note that enumeration on cloud memory storage is currently not
 supported.